tafifa/snappie-admin/README.md

 composer dev
 ```

-Visit the admin at `http://127.0.0.1:8000/admin` (create an admin user via seeder, tinker, or Filament user management).
+Visit the admin at `http://127.0.0.1:8000` (create an admin user via seeder or Filament user management).

 ---